mlhartme/stool/main/documentation.md

     stool stop

-and dump it from your disk with
+and wipe it from your disk with

     stool remove